 - 1. Propose for approval by the Shareholders' Meeting the appointment of the members of the Company's Board of Directors, of the Financial Groups' subsidiaries and if the case subholdings. - 2.
-Elaborate an opinion regarding the persons who will hold the position of CEO at the Company, of the Financial Group's subsidiaries and if the case subholdings, without prejudice to the faculties assigned to the Audit and Corporate Practices Committee in terms of Article Thirty-three, paragraph III, section d) of these bylaws. - 3.
-Propose for approval by the Shareholders' Meeting or by the Board of Directors, the compensation for the members of the Company's Board of Directors and its Committees, as well as the Boards of the Financial Groups' Subsidiaries and if the case subholdings.
+Elaborate an opinion regarding the persons who will hold the position of CEO at the Company, of the Financial Group's subsidiaries and if the case subholdings, without prejudice to the faculties assigned to the Audit and Corporate Practices Committee in terms of Article Thirty-three, paragraph III, section d) of these bylaws. - Propose for approval by the Shareholders' Meeting or by the Board of Directors, the compensation for the members of the Company's Board of Directors and its Committees, as well as the Boards of the Financial Groups' Subsidiaries and if the case subholdings. - 4.
+Propose for approval by the Shareholders' Meeting or by the Board of Directors, the removal of members of the Company's Board of Directors, as well as from the Board of any of the Financial Groups' Subsidiaries and if the case subholdings.